2006 Malagasy presidential election: Results

-Results from the capital Antananarivo, Ravalomanana's main support base, were reported first, and they showed Ravalomanana with 70.1 percent of the vote.
-Challengers Norbert Ratsirahonana and Herizo Razafimahaleo had 10.69 percent and 7.4 percent of the vote respectively; Roland Ratsiraka had about 5 percent.
-Subsequent results from almost 14 percent of polling stations gave Ravalomanana 65.6 percent; Ratsiraka held second place with 8.8 percent while Razafimahaleo had 7.15 percent and Ratsirahonana had 6.99 percent.
-Results from 77 percent of polling stations showed Ravalomanana with 56.6 percent of the vote and Ratsiraka in second place with 10.4 percent.
-On December 8, with votes counted from 82 percent of polling stations, counting was temporarily suspended due to electrical power problems.
-On December 9, with votes counted from 96 percent of polling stations, Ravalomanana had 55.1 percent of the vote and was declared the winner.
-Jean Lahiniriko was in second place with 11.4 percent.
+Results from the capital Antananarivo, Ravalomanana's main support base, were reported first, and they showed Ravalomanana with 70% of the vote.
+Challengers Norbert Ratsirahonana and Herizo Razafimahaleo had 11% and 7% of the vote respectively; Roland Ratsiraka had about 5%.
+Subsequent results from almost 14% of polling stations gave Ravalomanana 66%; Ratsiraka held second place with 9% while Razafimahaleo and Ratsirahonana had 7%.
+Results from 77% of polling stations showed Ravalomanana with 57% of the vote and Ratsiraka in second place with 10%.
+On 8 December, with votes counted from 82% of polling stations, counting was temporarily suspended due to electrical power problems.
+On 9 December, with votes counted from 96% of polling stations, Ravalomanana had 55% of the vote and was declared the winner.
+Jean Lahiniriko was in second place with 11%.

 Ballot papers for the candidates Monja Roindefo, Philippe Tsiranana, Ferdinand Razakarimanana, and Manandafy Rakotonirina were not available at polling stations.
-They had not met the October 29 deadline for submitting the papers and, although they tried to submit them afterward, the government refused to accept them and said that anyone who attempted to distribute ballot papers to polling stations on the day of the election would be arrested.
+They had not met the 29 October deadline for submitting the papers and, although they tried to submit them afterward, the government refused to accept them and said that anyone who attempted to distribute ballot papers to polling stations on the day of the election would be arrested.